 Synthetic drugs, often referred to as designer drugs, are chemical compounds that are produced in laboratories.
-These substances are designed to mimic the effects of drugs such as marijuana, cocaine and morphine.
+These substances are designed to mimic the effects of drugs such as marijuana, cocaine, and morphine.
 Some synthetic drugs, such as synthetic marijuana, are created to bypass laws and regulations prohibiting particular controlled substances.
 However, many synthetic drugs are produced in illegal labs across the world to mirror naturally occurring substances.
 Regardless of how they are produced, most of the ingredients and strength of synthetic substances is largely unknown, and therefore, this growing trend is becoming increasingly more deadly.
 Restore Treatment Center offers several forms of rehabilitation services for people who need help overcoming synthetic drug addiction.
-If someone you know is abusing synthetic drugs, or is in need of quality rehab detox treatment, call Restore Drug Rehab LA at 855-636-5785 to speak with one of our specialists.
+If someone you know is abusing synthetic drugs or is in need of quality rehab detox treatment, call Restore Drug Rehab LA at 855-636-5785 to speak with one of our specialists.

 - Spice and K2 – These are the two of the most common street names for synthetic marijuana.
 It often appears as dry leaves and is advertised as legal, but it is far from safe.
 The silver bags full of spice can be found at some gas stations and most smoking shops.

 - Molly – The synthetic version of ecstasy, also known as MDMA, is popular at music festivals and nightclubs.
-A variety of unknown chemical compounds are used to create the substance, making consumption of it incredibly risky.
+A variety of unknown chemical compounds is used to create the substance, making consumption of it incredibly risky.

 - Krokodil – Also known as desomorphine, Krokodil is a derivative of codeine.
 The effects of this highly addictive drug are similar to heroin.
-Yet, it is often mixed with dangerous substances, such as paint thinner, hydrochloric acid, iodine and gasoline, making it much more lethal than heroin itself.
+Yet, it is often mixed with dangerous substances, such as paint thinner, hydrochloric acid, iodine, and gasoline, making it much more lethal than heroin itself.

 - Synthetic Cocaine – This easily accessible substance can be found online in most countries under misleading names, such as “plant food” and “research chemicals.”
 Some street names for the drug include Amplified, Mint Mania, and Mind Melt.